-- The Gambit Board, where the winning couple picked numbers for prizes or cash, and was given a card.
-The couple could stop whenever they wished, as going over 21 would forfeit the prizes they had uncovered, but hitting 21 in any way won a growing cash prize and a new car.
-This format was used for the entire CBS run and for the first few months of the Las Vegas Gambit version.
+- The Gambit Board, where the winning couple picked numbers for prizes or cash, and was given a card after each pick.
+The couple could stop whenever they wished, as going over 21 would forfeit the prizes they had uncovered, but hitting 21 in any way won the prizes, the front game jackpot, and a new car.

 - Originally, Las Vegas Gambit started with an 18-square Gambit Board, where hitting 21 won $5,000 plus the prizes and jackpot.
-Around May or June 1981, this was changed to the Gambit Galaxy — the former High Rollers bonus round.
-The objective was to, through rolls of two dice, remove the numbers 1-9 from a gameboard; successfully doing so won the Gambit Galaxy (an accruing prize package), while a bad roll — a number that couldn't be removed from the board — ended the game with $100/number.
+Around May or June 1981, this was changed to the Gambit Galaxy note .
+The objective was to, through rolls of two dice, remove the numbers 1-9 from a gameboard; successfully doing so won the Gambit Galaxy (an accruing prize package), while a bad roll a number that couldn't be removed from the board ended the game with $100/number.
 Rolling doubles awarded an insurance marker; if the couple hit a bad roll, they could turn it in and keep playing.

 - Bonus Space:

 - The Gambit Board often included hidden spaces that gave the players a chance to win extra money in different ways, as long as they didn't bust.
-For a period in Summer 1975, the show instated a special rule where any couple who hit a two-card 21 at any time won a $10,000 bonus.
+For a period in Summer 1975, the show instituted a special rule where any couple who hit a two-card 21 at any time won $10,000.

 - Round 3 of Catch 21.
 The first two rounds were played with Scoring Points, at 100 per question and 500 for winning the hand.
 The third round wiped the scores of the last two players, and the winner of that hand (no Scoring Points here) won the game.
 A player could get totally curb-stomped in the first two rounds, but as long as their other opponent got curb-stomped worse (100 points vs. no points at all, for example), the guy who barely survived to Round 3 could win with one correct answer at just the right time.